Hmong Americans: Hmong American rituals and funerals

 From funerals to soul calling, Hmong rituals and ceremonies have been an important part of the Hmong cultural and spiritual experience.
-Since arriving in the United States in the late 1970s, many Hmong families still practice their rituals, but the number of traditional funerals preferred had dwindled due to a large number of Hmong, mostly the younger generations, converting to Christianity, lacking finances, and other reasons.
-Living in the United States also with jobs and school, there is not that much time to take a week off, which is how long most of these funeral rituals take.
+Since arriving in the United States in the late 1970s, many Hmong families still practice their rituals, but the number of traditional funerals performed has dwindled due to a large number of mostly younger Hmong generations who have converted to Christianity, or are lacking the finances needed for a traditional funeral.
+Most funeral rituals take several days, which can conflict with the responsibilities of long work and school days in the United States.

 There are several differences between traditional funeral rituals in Laos, Thailand and in the United States.
-Usually in Laos and Thailand funerals occur immediately in the home after a person dies.
-The person is dressed and then held within the hours at the home (Lee, 2009).
+In Laos and Thailand, funerals typically occur immediately in the home after a person dies.
+The person is dressed and then held within the hours at the home.
 Funerals can last three to four days and require washing and dressing the deceased, and conducting animal sacrifices to properly prepare the soul to be reincarnated.